exercism/v3/languages/javascript/exercises/concept/array-analysis/.docs/instructions.md

 ### 2. Check for presence of a card

-Elyse needs to determine if a card is present in the stack
+Elyse wants to determine if a card is present in the stack

 ```javascript
 const card = 3